Innominus/leptos_fluid/crates/view_transitions/technical.md

 This is used by `FluidManager::set_reversal()` to infer backward navigation when moving to a route with a lower generated index.

+`FluidFlatRoutes` does the same capture work for `FlatRoutes`, but prepends the empty root segment expected by the current route-ordering logic so flat and nested setups share the same direction inference path.

 ## Outlet runtime (`src/fluid_outlet.rs`)

 Each `FluidOutlet` instance registers two nodes with manager: